Wellington: Theatre and dance

-Wellington is home to BATS Theatre, Circa Theatre, the national kaupapa Māori theatre company Taki Rua, the National Theatre for Children at Capital E, the Royal New Zealand Ballet, and contemporary dance company Footnote.
+Wellington is home to BATS Theatre, Circa Theatre, the national kaupapa Māori theatre company Taki Rua, the National Theatre for Children at Capital E, the Royal New Zealand Ballet, Gryphon Theatre, and contemporary dance company Footnote.

 Venues include St James' Theatre on Courtenay Place, The Opera House on Manners Street and the Hannah Playhouse.

 Te Whaea National Dance & Drama Centre, houses New Zealand's university-level schools, Toi Whakaari: New Zealand Drama School & the New Zealand School of Dance, these are separate entities that share the building's facilities.
-The theatre's and studio's are which also are available for hire and used for public presentation and rehearsals by many groups.

 Te Auaha the Whitireia Performing Arts Centre is downtown off Cuba Street.

 Comedy

 Many of New Zealand's prominent comedians have either come from Wellington or got their start there, such as Ginette McDonald ("Lyn of Tawa"), Raybon Kan, Dai Henwood, Ben Hurley, Steve Wrigley, Guy Williams, the Flight of the Conchords and the satirist John Clarke ("Fred Dagg").

 Wellington is home to groups that perform improvised theatre and improvisational comedy, including Wellington Improvisation Troupe (WIT).
-The comedy group Breaking the 5th Wall operated out of Wellington and regularly did shows around the city, performing a mix of sketch comedy and semi-improvised theatre.
-In 2012 the group disbanded when some of its members moved to Australia.

 Wellington hosts shows in the annual New Zealand International Comedy Festival.

 Visual arts

-From 1936 to 1992 Wellington was home to the National Art Gallery of New Zealand, when it was amalgamated into Museum of New Zealand Te Papa Tongarewa.
+From 1936 to 1992, Wellington was home to the National Art Gallery of New Zealand, when it was amalgamated into Museum of New Zealand Te Papa Tongarewa.
 Wellington is home to the New Zealand Academy of Fine Arts and the Arts Foundation of New Zealand.
 The city's arts centre, Toi Pōneke, is a nexus of creative projects, collaborations, and multi-disciplinary production.
 Arts Programmes and Services Manager Eric Vaughn Holowacz and a small team based in the Abel Smith Street facility have produced ambitious initiatives such as Opening Notes, Drive by Art, and public art projects.
-The city is home to experimental arts publication White Fungus.
+The city is home to the experimental arts publication White Fungus.
 The Learning Connexion provides art classes.
 Other visual art galleries include the City Gallery.

 Cuisine

 Wellington is characterised by small dining establishments, and its café culture is internationally recognised, being known for its large number of coffeehouses.
-There are a few iconic cafes that started the obsession with coffee that Wellington has.
-One of these is the Deluxe Expresso Bar that opened in 1988.
-Wellington Restaurants offer cuisines including from Europe, Asia and Polynesia; for dishes that have a distinctly New Zealand style, there are lamb, pork and cervena (venison), salmon, crayfish (lobster), Bluff oysters, pāua (abalone), mussels, scallops, pipis and tuatua (both New Zealand shellfish); kumara (sweet potato); kiwifruit and tamarillo; and pavlova, the national dessert.
+Wellington restaurants offer cuisines including from Europe, Asia and Polynesia; for dishes that have a distinctly New Zealand style, there are lamb, beef, pork and venison, salmon, crayfish (lobster), Bluff oysters, pāua (abalone), mussels, scallops, pipis and tuatua (both New Zealand shellfish); kūmara (sweet potato); kiwifruit and tamarillo; and pavlova, the national dessert.